 No, most tooth extractions and wisdom teeth removals are not painful processes.
 We utilize local anesthesia so that you do not feel pain during the process.
 Your dental care team will be attentive and responsive to your discomfort, if any.
 Do not hesitate to let your dentist know that you are in discomfort so that we can make adjustments and make sure you are fully comfortable.

 Only a small percentage of the American population can live a full life with wisdom teeth.
 Many young patients that leave their wisdom teeth unaddressed come back later with issues such as tooth pain, tooth crowding, and more.
 Dentists always recommend removing wisdom teeth as soon as possible to prevent more costly procedures and issues down the road.

 Can you replace an extracted tooth?

 Yes.
-Sometimes a tooth in the “smile zone” needs to be removed.
+Sometimes your dentist will need to remove a tooth in the “smile zone”.
 Your dentist may recommend a dental implant for the best natural-looking result.
-We will explain all of your options in detail, and give you time to decide without pressure.
+We will explain all of your options in detail and give you time to decide without pressure.